 In addition to the diversion of unimpacted stormwater around the proposed TSF, Asarco will also implement measures to contain and control stormwater that impacts the TSF.
-Pursuant to the AZPDES

-Mining MSGP, a Stormwater Pollution Prevention Plan (SWPPP) will be developed for the construction and active operation of the TSF.
-Pursuant to the SWPPP, structural and non-structural control measures will be employed to contain or treat runoff from disturbed areas as well as the TSF (once constructed).
+Pursuant to the AZPDES Mining MSGP, a Stormwater Pollution Prevention Plan (SWPPP) has been developed for the construction and active operation of the TSF.
+Pursuant to this SWPPP, structural and non-structural control measures will be employed to contain or treat runoff and divert run-on from disturbed areas as well as the TSF (once constructed).
+In addition, pursuant to the AZPDES Construction General Permit (CGP), a SWPPP will be developed for the construction of the proposed tailings delivery, reclaim water pipelines, and other offsite infrastructure including the proposed pipeline bridge that would cross the Gila River, a proposed drain-down pond, and the electrical switchgear that would be located north of the Gila River.

-During construction, the primary pollutant of concern is sediment, and measures would be developed to address this pollutant.
+During construction, measures would be developed to address sediment runoff.
 It is anticipated that some stormwater will be allowed to discharge during the construction phase after being treated to reduce sediment.
-The SWPPP for the Project is still under development, but will be designed to comply with the requirements of Part 8.G.4 of the Mining MSGP, which addresses control measures for the construction phase of mining operations.
+The SWPPP for the Project has been designed to comply with the requirements of Part 8.G.4 of the Mining MSGP, which addresses control measures for the construction phase of mining operations.
 Control measures at the proposed Ripsey Wash TSF during the construction phase will focus on sediment control (using silt fences, wattles, sandbag barriers, sediment traps, and detention basins).
-Good housekeeping measures will also be implemented.
+Good housekeeping measures will also be implemented to further mitigate sediment loading of stormwater.
 In addition, the stormwater diversions discussed above will be constructed early in the project, thereby helping to control stormwater volume and velocity within the site.
-Pursuant to the Mining MSGP (Part 8.G.4.3), inspections will be conducted at least once every 30 days and within 24 hours of each storm event resulting in a discharge.
+Pursuant to the Mining MSGP (Part 8.G.4.3), inspections will be conducted at least once every 30 days and within 24 hours of each storm event resulting in a discharge during the construction phase.
 A comprehensive annual inspection will also be conducted (pursuant to Part 4.3.1 of the Mining MSGP).
 Visual inspection of stormwater discharges will occur twice per wet season, as practicable, pursuant to Part 4.2 of the Mining MSGP (likely using representative outfalls given the size of the site).

-During operations, pollutants in addition to sediment are also of concern.
-The primary control measure during the operational phase will be containment, with the goal being to prevent the discharge of stormwater that has contacted the TSF (primarily the northeastern, northern, and northwestern side slopes).
-Dikes at the top of the tailings impoundment will contain the water accumulated in the supernatant pond and prevent it from being discharged to surface waters.
-Four contact water channels designed to handle peak flows associated with the 100-year, 24-hour event will convey stormwater to two large retention basins (the Main and East Reclaim Ponds, described further below, which will also receive seepage and underflow from the impoundment).
+The primary control measure during the operational phase will be containment to prevent the discharge of stormwater that has contacted the TSF.
+Dikes at the top of the tailings impoundment will contain the incidental stormwater accumulated in the supernatant pond and prevent discharge to surface waters.
+Four contact water channels designed to handle peak flows associated with the 100-year, 24-hour event will convey stormwater to two large retention basins (the Main and East Reclaim Ponds, described further below, which are designed to receive seepage and underflow from the impoundment).
 These two impoundments will be designed to contain flows from the 100-year, 24-hour storm event, in combination with expected underflow volumes, while still maintaining 2 feet of freeboard.
 Finally, four small ponds will be created along the western side of the TSF at topographical low points (Figure 2).
-These ponds will capture stormwater run-on from upgradient areas and prevent it from contacting the TSF.
+These ponds will detain stormwater run-on from upgradient areas and prevent it from contacting the TSF.
 Pumps and pipes will convey accumulated run-on to Zelleweger Wash.